noxabellus/monoidal-rows/README.md

 For my own future and expanded work based on this study, check out the [Ribbon](https://ribbon-lang.github.io) programming language.
-It's an embeddable algebraic effects language with a focus on data polymorphism and allocator strategies, motivated by deep extensibility in the style of Lua/LISP.
+It is an embeddable algebraic effects language with a focus on data polymorphism and structured allocation, motivated by deep extensibility in the style of Lua/LISP.

 ## Discussion
 Contact me: